-NGOs fight for an Emission Control Area at Mediterranean Sea
+An Emission Control Area for the Mediterranean Sea

 In the meanwhile, littoral countries decided to assess the ECA implementation.
-Discussions and decision making process will be accompanied by our network.
-International conferences, local workshops and air quality testing’s as well as numerous policy talks on all political levels are conducted to advocate for environmental, health and climate protection.
+Discussions and decision making processes are accompanied by our network.
+International conferences, local workshops and air quality testings as well as numerous policy talks on all political levels are conducted to advocate for environmental, health and climate protection.

 Shipping is a big contributor to air pollution that has harmful impacts on human health, environment and climate.
 For many coastal areas and port cities ships are the major source of air pollution.
 However, in comparison to road transport, few actions have been put into place in order to effectively reduce shipping pollutants emissions. more →

 Shipping is a major contributor to air pollution that has impacts on human health, environment and climate.
 Thanks to the creation of Sulphur Emission Control Areas (SECA) in the North and the Baltic Sea, air quality got significantly better in this area.
 Therefore, effective means to reduce air pollution from ships in the Mediterranean Sea such as an ECA should be established likewise. more →